-Chapters and councils renting sites for youth camps have been asked to sign agreements with overreaching indemnification provisions.
-As in constructionrelated contracts, chapters and councils should avoid indemnifying anyone if at all possible.
-If that is not possible, they must not agree to indemnify another party without the approval of the national staff unless the indemnification provision is limited to claims covered by TU's insurance.
+Chapters and councils renting sites for youth camps have been asked to sign contracts with overreaching indemnification provisions in the past.
+As in construction-related contracts, chapters and councils should avoid indemnifying anyone if at all possible.
+If that is not possible, they must not agree to indemnify another party without the approval of the national staff unless the indemnification provision is limited to claims covered by TU's insurance and which arise for the chapter or council's own acts or omissions.